Atlas-Capstone/.github/README.md

 ### Users
-- have many Routines and Completed_Routines
+- have many Routines and Completed_Routines.
 - can create Exercises.

 name, age, height, weight, gender

 ### Routines
-- Are provided routines of exercise from the app
+- Are routines of exercises Users access from the app.
-- have many Exercise Routines
+- have many Exercise Routines.

 ### Exercises
 - Push-ups, sit-ups, etc.